Today is Tuesday, 28th of January, 2020

 We are fortunate to be in the lives of these young children for a moment, to offer karakia, and to help build a new routine of happy memories for these families.

-We offer transitional accommodation for men in three blocks of flats in Hamilton.
+We offer transitional accommodation in three blocks of flats in Hamilton.
 Our programme is 13 weeks in our accommodation and 13 weeks in supported community accommodation.
-Supervision and support is provided as well as assistance in finding employment and alternative accommodation when they are ready to return to the community after release from prison or other institutions.
+Supervision and support is provided as well as assistance in finding employment and alternative accommodation when people are ready to return to the community after release from prison or other institutions.

 There is a real community feeling for those in our supported accommodation.
-The new residents beginning their journey with us are looked out for and after by the more senior guys, who have themselves been in our support for some time.
+The new residents beginning their journey with us are looked out for and after by the more senior residents, who have themselves been in our support for some time.
 There is a culture of awhi and mentoring.
-These guys know what it is like, what it feels like and have strategies to deal with the situations they know all too well.
-Some guys have had twenty years in prison and have nobody to return to upon their release.
+These residents know what it is like, what it feels like and have strategies to deal with the situations they know all too well.
+Some residents have had twenty years in prison and had nobody to return to upon their release.

 Our support varies depending on the needs of the individual and their whānau, but can include, support with Work and Income, any medical assessments, we provide a fully furnished flat, food parcels, counselling, help with Probation, reconnecting with children and families where appropriate.
 We work to focus on their goals and how they can be motivated towards achieving them.
 We understand restrictions and conditions from Probation, so can work around these using the constructive relationship we have with Corrections.

 We are constantly exploring new projects and ways of providing pro-social support and interactions to restore the humanity to those we journey with.
 We push ourselves to be better at what we do and we strive to offer justice through service and hope.